-All income earned is subject to taxation under the Income Tax Act, including capital gains.
-This category covers any profit made from selling capital assets, which are taxable.
-Capital assets include real estate, jewelry, vehicles, mutual funds, and other valuable possessions.
+All income earned is subject to tax under the Income Tax Act, including capital gains.
+Capital gains refer to the profit earned from the sale of a capital asset and are taxable as per applicable tax laws.
+Capital assets may include property, jewellery, vehicles, mutual funds, shares, and other valuable assets.

-According to Section 48, the capital gains are computed by deducting certain specified amounts from the total sale consideration of the asset.
-These deductions include the cost of acquisition, cost of improvement, and expenses incurred during the sale.
-After deducting these amounts, the resulting figure is the taxable capital gain.
+Under Section 48 of the Income Tax Act, capital gains are calculated by deducting specific expenses from the total sale consideration received on the transfer of the asset.
+These deductions include the cost of acquisition, cost of improvement, and expenses directly related to the sale.
+The amount remaining after these deductions is treated as the taxable capital gain.

 What is Section 48 of the Income Tax Act?